patternfly/patternfly-org/packages/v4/patternfly-docs/content/developer-resources/accessibility-guide.md

 <br />
 <br />

 These are some of the main user groups, but it is not an exhaustive list.
-Often “the Persona Spectrum”, coined by Microsoft, can be used to understand related mismatches and motivations across a spectrum of permanent, temporary, and situational scenarios.
+Often the “Persona Spectrum”, coined by Microsoft, can be used to understand related mismatches and motivations across a spectrum of permanent, temporary, and situational scenarios.

 While accessibility tends to focus on those with disabilities, everyone benefits from accessible products.
 For example: